-(12) Block Erase (BE)
+(13) Block Erase (BE)

 The Block Erase (BE) instruction is for erasing the data of the chosen block to be "1".
 The instruction is used for 64K-byte block erase operation.
 A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Block Erase (BE).
-Any address of the block (see table 4) is a valid address for Block Erase (BE) instruction.
-The CS# must go high exactly at the byte boundary (the eighth bit of address byte been latched-in); otherwise, the instruction will be rejected and not executed.
+Any address of the block (see table 3) is a valid address for Block Erase (BE) instruction.
+The CS# must go high exactly at the byte boundary (the latest eighth of address byte been latched-in); otherwise, the instruction will be rejected and not executed.

-The sequence of issuing BE instruction is: CS# goes low→sending BE instruction code→ 3-byte address on SI →CS# goes high.
-(Please refer to "Figure 23.
-Block Erase (BE) Sequence (Command D8)")
+The sequence of issuing BE instruction is: CS# goes low $\rightarrow$ sending BE instruction code $\rightarrow$ 3-byte address on SI $\rightarrow$ CS# goes high. (see Figure 25)